Nikgit14/nikproject-demo/README.md

 # nikproject-demo
-this is my first git
+This is my first git